kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/synch_09_web_api_raw.md

 cat rsa_private.key
 ```

-Take a look at the RSA private key in human readable format:
+Take a look at the RSA private key in human readable text:
 ```
 openssl rsa -noout -text -in rsa_private.key
 ```